ether/etherpad-lite/doc/api/hooks_server-side.md

 ```

 ## exportEtherpadAdditionalContent
-Called from src/node/utils/ExportEtherpad.js and src/node/utils/ImportEtherpad.js
+Called from src/node/utils/ExportEtherpad.js and
+src/node/utils/ImportEtherpad.js

-Things in context:
+Things in context: Nothing

-Useful for exporting and importing non-pad centric data stored about a pad.
-For example in ep_comments_page the comments are stored as comments:padId:uniqueIdOfComment and as such when you export .etherpad this data is not included.
+Useful for exporting and importing pad metadata that is stored in the database
+but not in the pad's content or attributes.
+For example, in ep_comments_page the
+comments are stored as `comments:padId:uniqueIdOfComment` so a complete export
+of all pad data to an `.etherpad` file must include the `comments:padId:*`
+records.

 Example:

 ```
-// Add support for exporting comments metadata exports.exportEtherpadAdditionalContent = function(hook_name, context, callback){
+// Add support for exporting comments metadata exports.exportEtherpadAdditionalContent = () => ['comments'];
-  return callback(["comments"]);
-};
 ```

 ## userLeave